mozhu621/CV/content/authors/admin/_index.md

 I am currently a Second-year Phd student at the Singapore University of Technology and Design, under the supervision of Professor  [Roy Ka-Wei LEE](https://info.roylee.sg/).
 My research interests in Natural Language Processing (NLP), Long-context LLMs, Retrieval-Augmented Generation (RAG), and Stream Learning.

-<span style="color:red;">Recently my research interests have focused on long context and I am looking for related internships, please contact me if you are interested!</span>
+<span style="color:red;">Recently my research interests have focused on long context LMs and I am looking for related internships, please contact me by email(mozhu621@gmail.com)if you are interested!</span>

 {style="text-align: justify;"}